 Curiously, Leonard Stringfield, who reopened the case for crash retrievals, mentioned testimony he had gotten from a Naval Intelligence Officer who had seen bodies from a crash that occurred in the Arizona desert in 1953.
 He viewed the bodies at Wright-Patterson when the crates arrived at night aboard a DC-7.
 There were five crates in all, three of which contained little humanoids about 4' tall.
 Their heads were hairless and disproportionately large with skin that looked brown under the hangar lights.
 They were wearing tight fitting dark suits.

-Apparently, according to Uhouse, the origin for this program came from the UFO crash at Kingman, which was a crash of an Ebans/Ebens aerial craft near Kingman, Arizona in 1953 and that four entities survived, two disabled Ebens and two more that were in good condition were retrieved by U. S.government units specially trained for retrieval missions, the recovery crew that entered the craft to inspect it came down with a mysterious sickness.
+Apparently, according to Uhouse, the origin for this program came from the UFO crash at Kingman, which was a crash of an Ebans/Ebens aerial craft near Kingman, AZ in 1953 and that 4 entities survived, 2 disabled Ebens and 2 more that were in good condition were retrieved by U. S.government units specially trained for retrieval missions, the recovery crew that entered the craft to inspect it came down with a mysterious sickness.

-The two non humans in good condition were allowed to re enter the craft, where it appeared they were trying to contact their home planet, or maybe another craft in the area.
+The 2 non humans in good condition were allowed to re enter the craft, where it appeared they were trying to contact their home planet, or maybe another craft in the area.

-The craft was then loaded aboard a U.S. Army M25 40 ton tank transporter, and hauled off to Area 51, north of Las Vegas.
+The craft was then loaded aboard a U.S. Army M25 40 ton tank transporter, and hauled off to Area 51, North of Las Vegas.

 Attempts were made by the recovery crew to tilt the craft on end to facilitate transportation across the country.

 Some implied that Ebans/Ebens also were a class of EBEs with certain distinct physical characteristics and were said to be working with our military scientists and engineers on various projects.

 According to BJ, no language interface with the EBE existed in 1953, so a series of symbols were shown to test his reactions.